Emulator Issues #9125

 There's could be a bug in the EFB Copies to Texture codepath causing lighting like this to upscale badly.
 See Metroid Prime 3 for more examples of this.
 Now, whether this is a bug in the EFB Copise to Texture codepath or not depends on this: does 1x IR look noticeably worse on EFB Copies to Texture?
 If not; it could be a consequence of EFB Copies to Texture simply supporting more stuff now.
 And if that is the case, unfortunately, there isn't much we can do.
 Prior to the change, it was falling back to EFB Copies to RAM erroneously (lighting should need EFB Copies to RAM,) and thusly not getting upscaled.
 I'll still ping the relevant parties to look at this and see if anything can be done.

-#4 Updated by Bighead.0 about 4 years ago
+#4 Updated by Bighead.0 over 4 years ago

 I never tried IRs above 4x, good thinking.
 It really does pronounce the issue much better (but slaughters my framerate :P).
 Here's a few more screenshots from other affected lights.
 Using 4.0-7614, first images are without EFB to RAM, second images are with it.

-#5 Updated by theincrediblemastere about 4 years ago
+#5 Updated by theincrediblemastere over 4 years ago

 I knew about this for months but didn't say anything because I know that making reports about enhancements breaking things is discouraged and sometimes even invalidates the whole issue depending on if it involves Anti-Aliasing or Texture Filtering at all.